scottandee/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 This is any device that is connected to a computer network

 ### What is a Host
-This signifies any device or computer that has a unnique address ion a computer network
+This signifies any device or computer that has a unique address on a computer network

 ##  0.0.0.0
 This address serves the purpose of indicating a "wildcard" or "unspecified" address.
 Some uses are to bind to all avaliable network interfaces, indicate default route, network configuration, address initialization, Network mask representation, socket binding etc.